h2oai/h2o-tutorials/h2o-world-2017/nlp/README.md

 In this section, you will see how much your model improves if you include the word embeddings from the reviews.
 You will:

 - Tokenize words in the review.
-- Train a Word2Vec model.
+- Train a Word2Vec model (or import the already trained Word2Vec model: <https://s3.amazonaws.com/tomk/h2o-world/megan/w2v.hex>)
 - Find synonyms using the Word2Vec model.
 - Aggregate word embeddings - one word embedding per review.
 - Train a GBM model using our initial predictors plus the word embeddings of the reviews.